 3) Canned sardines and salmon are very high in calcium but most of it comes from the bones.
 That means you shouldn’t be throwing those away and instead mix them in with the flesh, they’re small and soft enough to eat safely.

 Including dairy in your diet is a personal choice and depends on your sensitivities to lactose (sugar) and casein (protein) in milk and whether you have gluten intolerance as dairy cross-reacts with that.
-I consume some dairy because I do believe it’s highly nutritious, my body is cool with and it’s easily accessible.
-As a rule I avoid plain milk and any low fat products.
+I consume some dairy because I do believe it’s highly nutritious, my body is okay with certain types of dairy and it’s easily accessible.
+As a rule, I avoid plain milk and any low0fat products.
 My favourite dairy foods are natural, unsweetened yogurt with beneficial probiotics, kefir, butter, hard cheese (especially aged), a little ricotta and a little cream every now and then.
 Most of these have a much lower level of lactose, which is the most problematic component of milk.
 I also love goat’s and sheep’s milk products.
 Again, I don’t eat these on daily basis but I do allow them in small amounts from time to tim.

 I hope this settles the calcium paleo debate once and for all.
-Keep it varied – lots of fish and seafood, greens, fruit, some nuts and seeds, plenty of sunshine – and you will have Hercules-strong bones and Ken & Barbie’s perfect teeth.
+Keep it varied – lots of fish and seafood, greens, fruit, some nuts and seeds, plenty of sunshine – and you will have Hercules-strong bones and perfect pearls in your mouth.